-- Confirm your identity using Schwab's voice ID service when calling the Schwab Alliance team for support. - Use two-factor authentication, which requires you to enter a unique code each time you access your Schwab accounts. - Review the Schwab Security Guarantee, which covers 100% of any losses in any of your Schwab accounts due to unauthorized activity.
+- Confirm your identity using Schwab's voice ID service when calling the Schwab Alliance team for support. - Use two-factor authentication, which requires you to enter a unique code each time you access your Schwab accounts. - Review the Schwab Security Guarantee, which will cover losses in any of your Schwab accounts due to unauthorized activity.
 To learn more, visit Schwab's Client Learning Center.